 I imagine the weather will still be quite nice, but you won’t have to compete with the crowds, or have your ears constantly ringing with the sound of screaming children.

 Although winter holidays can be lovely, a lot of the island’s local attractions (especially of a heritage nature) close over the cooler months.
 So travelling in winter might narrow down the list of things to see.

 Keep this in mind when planning your short break to Jersey.

 Now.
 Onto the good stuff.
 What on earth is there to do in Jersey?

-To be honest, the bit about visiting Elizabeth Castle that I’m most interested in has nothing to do with the structure itself – it’s how you get there that sounds most exciting.
+To be honest, the best bit about visiting Elizabeth Castle has nothing to do with the structure itself – it’s how you get there that’s most exciting.